x-team/handbook/onboarding-guide/technicalities/technicalities.md

 ### Invoicing & Time Off {#invoicing}

-**Twice a month**, you will have the opportunity to submit your invoice with the total number of hours worked, reimbursement requests, etc.
+**Twice a month** (1st - 3rd and 16th - 18th), you will have the opportunity to submit your invoice with the total number of hours worked, reimbursement requests, etc.

-You will receive the "Invoice Time" email reminder from Mike Rhoads when the invoicing period opens.
+You should receive the "Invoice Time" email reminder from Mike Rhoads when the invoicing period opens.
 There should also be a "Submit Your Invoice" event on your X-Team gCal.
+If either one of these is missing, let [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) know.

 Once you receive the invoice period notification, go to [XHQ](https://xhq.x-team.com).
 There, if you click on your avatar, you will find your banking information and profile sections, which you should fill out the first time you’re there.
 In the left menu, you have several options, with the two important for now being **Vacation Request** and **Submit Invoice**.

 > **IMPORTANT** — Fill out the banking info _**before**_ you start a new invoice.

 **Vacation Request**
 You should always **request time off at least a month in advance**, preferably more.
 However, we understand that unexpected things happen, and if at all within our power, we'll have your back in emergencies.
+Either way, if you clear it with your teammates, project manager, and account manager (usually Brad, Jake, or Luke), it'll be fine.

 **Submit Invoice**
-When you click it, you’ll go through a 6-stage process.
+When you click it, you’ll go through a several steps.

 1. **Invoice Setup** Select the date range for the invoice.
 It should be automatically preset for the correct range.
 2. **Hours** Input how many hours you worked on which project in this invoicing period.
 3. **Reimbursements** Enter any reimbursements you may wish to claim.
-Some examples would be [Unleash+ Budget reimbursements](https://xhq.x-team.com/bounties).
+Some examples would be [Unleash+ Budget reimbursements](https://xhq.x-team.com/unleash).
 If unsure, whether something fits, ping [@ben](https://x-team.slack.com/messages/D23Q0MCQ6).
 4. **Add Referral Bonus** Have you shown someone the light of the X and they accepted it as their meaning in life?
 Once they have a contract with us, you can claim the Referral Bonus here.
 5. **Banking info** Double-check where the money is going since the worst thing is to not get the money because of a stupid typo.
 And that's it.
 If you’re experiencing any kind of problems with your payments, just talk to our Head of Apps, Mike Rhoads \(@mikerhoads\), and he’ll help you out.
 6. **Notes** Right, if you'd like, you can also leave us a note here.

 After these steps, there is a short how-are-we-feeling survey to be filled out, and then you're truly done.
 As a little guideline for the survey smileys, their meanings are as follows:

 🙂 - "Life is wonderful!
 There may be some little issues here and there, but nothing I can't handle."
 😑 - "Hmm, got some stuff going on here I'd like to talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) about..."
 🙁- "Somebody help me!"

 ### Unleash+ {#unleash-budget}

 ![](../../.gitbook/assets/unleash.jpg)

 You didn't think we'd forget about this, did you?
-[This jewel](http://xhq.x-team.com/unleash), **reserved for X-Teamers on an internal or partner project**, is the equivalent of USD 2,500 per calendar year, which is there to keep your skills current, your body fit, your mind sane, and your entertainment desires tickled.
-There are several categories of expenses you can use your Unleash Budget for with the general limit being a cap of $100/month/category unless [otherwise specified in XHQ](http://xhq.x-team.com/unleash).
+[This jewel](https://xhq.x-team.com/unleash), **reserved for X-Teamers on an internal or partner project**, is the equivalent of USD 2,500 per calendar year, which is there to keep your skills current, your body fit, your mind sane, and your entertainment desires tickled.
+There are several categories of expenses you can use your Unleash Budget for with the general limit being a cap of $100/month/category unless [otherwise specified in XHQ](https://xhq.x-team.com/unleash).
 The Unleash+ budget unlocks after you've been with us for a month.

 If you are unsure whether something you'd like to get fits into one of these categories or if it isn't included in the list at all, shoot a quick ping to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6), and he'll help you figure it out.
 One thing that is a hard impossible is equipment that can be considered usual work equipment for an IT contractor because of legal reasons.
 Note that it doesn't matter what you'll be using it for but what the "friendly folks at the tax office" would think you'd use it for.
+Also impossible are e.g. medical cost reimbursements.

 **The only rule is:** Everyone in our community benefits by others sharing \(including you\), so using your budget has to result in sharing something with the community.
 For example, if it’s a course/book, then publish a short review or a recommendation in the _**\#courses**_ channel; if it’s a conference you attended, you could write a blog post about your takeaways.
 You get the idea.